vpolaris/Podman-Vaultwarden/README.md

 chmod u+x setup.sh; sudo ./setup.sh
 ```

-What the setup does, it create a dedicated user named bitwarden on the host, this user will be responsible to build the image, store persistent data and run the container with the less privileges possible.
-A systemd service will be created and the container will be launch every time the host server is restarted.
+What the setup does?
+It creates a dedicated user named bitwarden on the host machine, this user will be responsible to build the image, store persistent data and run the container with the less privileges possible.
+A systemd service will be created and the container will be launched every time the host server is restarted.
 The service will be owned by the bitwarden user

 + No login or sudo available
 + Only the rights to manage containers